 Minority - a few people advocate their view strongly and the rest of the group either go along with the decision, or the minority group block or veto other decision options.

 No Response - where decisions go unnoticed because they are not recognised as decisions.

 In addition, there are two group decision conditions to watch:

 Group Think - where a group suppresses dissent and conflict so that decisions are not challenged;

 Risky Shift - where a group tends towards extremes, either being overly cautious or taking greater risks than an individual making the decision might.

 There is ample evidence to support the value of group decision making.
 Ohio State University management professor, Paul C. Nutt, has researched and written widely on the subject of decision making.
 For example, his study of some 400 decisions, across a range of organisations, revealed that decisions which draw on participation to foster implementation succeed more than 80% of the time.

 Yet participation was used to implement only 20% of the decisions researched.
-There is thus clearly much to be said about the importance of group decision making, yet much to be done in terms of benefiting from it!
+There is thus clearly much to be said about the importance of group decision making and the use of group decision making methods, yet much to be done in terms of benefiting from it!

 It would appear that group decision making methods are an underused yet powerful approach to getting better decisions.